Oneirical/bevy_tgfp/tutorial/4-a-la-carte-sorcery.md

 }
 ```

-**It is important to add `SpellPlugin` as the first plugin** for the sake of this tutorial.
-This will cause a minor bug later on, which will be explained and fixed afterwards.

 # D.I.Y.
 Wizard

 Now, we may start to populate this new plugin with some starting structs and enums.
 I named the individual components that form a `Spell` "`Axiom`" because: